its-koda/Day-1-Study-Status-manager-on-cs/README.md

   * Structure of a basic algorithm in C# and its differences from Python (same logic, different syntax).
   * Usage of Project files (`.csproj`).
   * Discovery of compilation artifacts.
+  * Language Comparison: Found C# to be more strict and explicit than Python, yet strangely reminiscent of Portugol structures.

   ## 📸 Infrastructure learning in C#
   * **Compilation Artifacts:** Every time C# runs, it generates compilation artifacts—temporary files used to execute the algorithm.
 They can be safely deleted (they will be recreated upon the next build).